KillahPotatoes/KP-Liberation/README.md

 * Fixed: Enemy weapon dance.
 Thanks to [kaso2mod](https://github.com/kaso2mod)
 * Fixed: Non vanilla paratroopers don't have a parachute
 * Fixed: Enemy jets sometimes spawn on the ground instead flying
-* Fixed: Empty ACE medical crate was empty and couldn't be recycled
+* Fixed: ACE medical crate was empty and couldn't be recycled
+* Fixed: Slingloading while transport crates inside a helicopter causes the helicopter to slingload the loaded crates inside

 ### 0.94
 * Added: Tanoa missionfile and vanilla apex preset